 As immigration practitioners, we often can see where we need to take our client, but how do we get there from here?
 And what do we do when the best course of action is simply to avoid the status quo, but OPLA unilaterally seeks to maintain it?
-Panelists will advise on choosing and
+Panelists will advise on choosing and pursuing maneuvers to get your client in the best position to pursue collateral relief or minimize damages if the status quo is kept.

-- Why you might object to government's motions to dismiss and available alternatives - Administrative closure as an alternative to termination - Recognizing termination as an order foreclosing the government from issuing new NTA or recalendaring a terminated NTA - Using the sword (collateral estoppel) vs. the shield (res judicata)
+- Why you might object to the government's motions to dismiss and available alternatives - Administrative closure as an alternative to termination - Recognizing termination as an order foreclosing the government from issuing new NTA or re-calendaring a terminated NTA - Using the sword (collateral estoppel) vs. the shield (res judicata)